tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 		- This is based on both file CreationTime AND LastWriteTime.
 	- This parameter does NOT apply to the following options:
 		- -BrowserCache, -TeamsCache, -SoftwareDistribution, -FontCache

+I will actively maintain this module, so feel free to leave a comment or feature request in the comments or send in a pull request on GitHub.